GlacioHack/xdem/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xdem's documentation!
+xDEM: Analysis of Digital Elevation Models for geosciences
 ================================
-``xdem`` aims to make Digital Elevation Model (DEM) analysis easy.
-Coregistration, subtraction (and volume measurements), and error statistics should be available to anyone with the correct input data.
+*xdem* aims at simplifying the analysis of Digital Elevation Models (DEM).
+This module provides typical post-processing steps such as coregistration, elevation/volume change measurements and error statistics.

 .. toctree::
    :maxdepth: 2